osmo-support-lab/guides-and-info/DEX Basics.md

 When you hold or deposit assets there, the 'wallet' is owned by the platform itself.
 This has advantages, and disadvantages.
 Advantages include multiple security features like 2-FA, high liquidity of a large selection of tokens and many trading options, from basic market buy/sell or limit orders to futures and margin trading.
 The main downside is that all of this relies heavily on *trust*.
-Trust in the platform and the people running it tp remain honest, secure and *solvent*.
+Trust in the platform and the people running it to remain honest, secure and solvent.

 <br>